 Last Day: Depending on when you go to Isla Holbox, there is always something going on.
 Festivals and culture exist right along side the beach.
 The town is tiny and unpaved and it’s fun to grab a golf cart and explore.
 For a good list of what’s going on and when, go here.

 A trip to Merida and Holbox can be as chill as you want or as packed full of activities as you want.
 There is no cap on what to do and see in Mexico.
 With our family, we try to find a balance between culture and relaxation time.
 It’s no secret that kids love a beach and Holbox has about the most pristine beach for miles around.
+There are endless beautiful beaches in this area of Mexico!
 Our family, in particular, love a Spanish Colonial scene and could spend hours just walking around and exploring.
-I truly believe that every family should experiece this culture and try to break out of the typical “let’s go to Cancun and sit at an all-inclusive” scene.
-If you need help planning, give me a shout at firstname.lastname@example.org
+I truly believe that every family should experience this culture and try to break out of the typical “let’s go to Cancun and sit at an all-inclusive” scene.
+And this itinerary is just the tip of the iceberg!
+Check this post for an amazing summary of waterfalls in Mexico.
+If you need help planning, give me a shout at email@example.com